aussielunix/edld/README.md

 ### Goals

-* ability to daemonize
 * ease to get up and running
-* extremly flexible
-* easy to create plugins
+* easy to contribute / extend
+* extremely flexible